 Every June, canoeists go head to head paddling in the New River Canoe Race, a five-mile sprint down flatwater and easy class I rapids.

 The north-flowing Shenandoah River quite literally defines much of the Virginia landscape and has sparked devotion from farmers, songwriters, and paddlers alike.
 Nearly 100 miles of the Shenandoah can be paddled (with the occasional low-head dam portage), but we recommend a 28-mile stretch on the South Fork Shenandoah between Luray and Bentonville that exemplifies the river’s scenic beauty.
 You’ll paddle relatively calm water with the occasional ledge rapid through a combination of farmland, privately owned forest, and public land.
 The river runs through the heart of the valley with the Massanutten Mountain range rising to your left and the peaks of the Shenandoah National Park rising to your right.

-Launch at the Bixler’s Ferry Bridge and paddle 13 miles through small farms and privately owned forests.
+Launch at the Bixler’s Ferry Bridge, paddling 13 miles through small farms and privately owned forests.
 This section of the South Fork is less traveled, as most boaters and tubers focus their energy on the wilder water downstream.
 You’ll encounter some small ledges, but no real whitewater.
 The river is broad and shallow with a bedrock and boulder floor.